-The college application process can be an exciting and stressful time for both the student and their parents.
-For your child, it may be one of the first times he or she has had to take action and make decisions that could have a lasting impact on his or her life.
+The college application process can be an exciting and stressful time for both students and parents.
+For your child, it may be one of the first times they have had to take action and make decisions that could have a lasting impact on their life.

 As a result, you want to help guide your child and keep them accountable, but don’t want to push them too hard or do the work for them.
-For help on how to prepare your kids for college, here is a parent’s guide to college planning so you can support your child during the college application process without making things worse.
+For help on how to prepare your kids for college, here is a parent’s guide to college planning so you can support your child during the college application process without making the process even more stressful than it already is.

 A Parent’s Guide to College Planning